Yes, you can travel the world with your family for almost FREE!

 If I have a link on this site, please follow that to apply for the card.
 If not, do a quick google search and you will follow the link.
 I usually snap a photo of the offer just in case I don't get the bonus.
 Most of the time, you will get an instant approval.
-But even if you get a pending notice, just wait or you can call them to see if you are over extended on credit.
+But if you get a pending notice, just wait or you can call them to see if you are over extended on credit.
 Sometimes the rep can move the credit lines around and get you approved.

 Can my spouse apply too?